DynaMoHack/DynaHack/doc/README.oprops.md

 ```

 [Aside: There's a struct level argument to create_oprop() that precedes the
-two above, but it's specific to DynaHack and NitroHack.]
+two above, but it's specific to DynaMoHack and NitroHack.]

 In other words, create_oprop() either adds properties to an existing object, or
 creates one of its own and adds properties to that object.